ardeshir/docs/rust/Rust_Peer-to_Peer_plan.md

 **2. Add `libp2p` Dependencies**

-As recommended, we'll use `libp2p`.
+We'll use `libp2p`.
 We also need `tokio` for asynchronous runtime and `futures` for stream handling.
 Open your `Cargo.toml` file and add the following dependencies:

 ```toml
 [dependencies]